 What’s it like to drive?

-Even in the first few feet of travel the GT feels incredibly alive beneath your backside, in a way that only proper racing cars do.
+From the first few feet of travel, the GT feels alive beneath your backside in a way that only proper racing cars do.
 The seat base is fixed so you move the pedals and wheel towards you, a la LaFerrari.
 And to begin with the suspension is compliant but very stiff in its feel, and supremely controlled in its response; the braking power also immense.

 The noise from the twin-turbo V6 engine and the acceleration it can so readily generate is also deeply racing car in its feel and delivery.
 At low revs it sounds grainy, angry, industrial, and not especially pleasant to be honest.
-But as the revs rise past 2500rpm the sound changes, the acceleration gets much stronger as the V6 homes in on its torque peak – which is basically flat between 3200-5800rpm – and the cumulative effect is utterly dramatic, no mistake whatsoever about that.
+But as the revs rise past 2500rpm the tone changes and its acceleration gets much stronger as the V6 hones in on its torque peak – which is basically flat between 3200-5800rpm.
+The cumulative effect is utterly dramatic, no mistake whatsoever about that.

 To engage this you need to come to a complete stop, flick a switch on the steering wheel and then, thump, the thing drops instantly by 50mm, reducing the overall ride height above the ground to just 70mm.
-So you go out in it again and that’s when the real monster that lies at the heart of the Ford GT reveals its true being.
-It doesn't feel any faster in a straight line in Track mode (because it isn’t) nor do the gear changes feel any more aggressive than they do in Sport – which gets an anti-lag system.
-But the turn in response, the body control, the perception of grip and, most of all, the subjective power of the brakes (weirdly) all go to another level again.
+So you go out in it again and that’s when the real monster that lies within reveals its true being.
+It doesn't feel any faster in Track mode (because it isn’t) nor do the gear changes feel any more aggressive.
+But the turn-in response, the body control, the perception of grip and, most of all, the subjective power of the brakes (weirdly) all go to another level again.

-So what’s the problem with the Ford GT?
+So what’s the problem?
 And what are the aforementioned not-so-incredible aspects of the way it drives?
-OK here goes – and sorry about this Ford but I suspect that in your heart of hearts you know what’s coming here anyway – on the road the GT feels and sounds and just is …a little bit rough around the edges, a touch uncouth, and just not as refined mechanically as you might expect.
+OK here goes – and sorry about this Ford but I suspect that in your heart of hearts you know what’s coming here anyway – on the road the GT feels and sounds and just is a little bit rough around the edges, a touch uncouth and just not as refined mechanically as you might expect.

-Conversation is only just about possible at 50mph, so much of a din is there on the move, and at 70 - 80mph it’s so loud inside the cabin you need to shout to be heard by a passenger.
-It also feels very wide and very big out on the public road, intimidatingly so on occasions.
+Conversation is only just about possible at 50mph, and at 70 - 80mph it’s so loud inside the cabin you need to shout to be heard by a passenger.
+It also feels very wide out on the public road, intimidatingly so on occasions.
 And the fuel range is borderline hopeless with a 16mpg/57.5-litre tank combo.

-The ride, on the other hand, is actually not bad on the road so long as you select the comfort setting on the electronic dampers.
-But then there are other issues surrounding the brakes, which under light loads become difficult to modulate smoothly; the steering, which suffers from kickback on rougher surfaces; and even the engine noise, which is always very loud indeed, can't be dialled back in any way, and has a lack of refinement to it in the mid-range that, again, you simply never notice on the track.
+The ride is actually not bad on the road, so long as you select the comfort setting on the electronic dampers.
+But then there are other issues surrounding the brakes, which under light loads become difficult to modulate smoothly; the steering, which suffers from kickback on rougher surfaces, and even the engine noise, which is always very loud indeed, can't be dialled back in any way, and has a lack of refinement to it in the mid-range that, again, you simply never notice on the track.

-Bottom line; the Ford GT is an epic car to drive – on a track – because fundamentally it’s a racing car at heart.
+Bottom line: the Ford GT is an epic car to drive – on a track – because fundamentally it’s a racing car.
 No question about that.
 But on the road it’s only so-so.
-Whether this will matter one iota to the 1000 owners that will take delivery of this extraordinary car over the next three years is highly debatable however.
-The answer is; almost certainly not.
+Whether this will matter one iota to the owners that have taken delivery of this most spectacular car, however?
+The answer is almost certainly not.

 Price and rivals

-In truth it’s not really a P1 rival, so the price does look somewhat high beside those lesser rivals, both of which are at least as quick as the GT in the real world, and make better road cars.
+In truth it’s not really a P1 rival, so the price does look somewhat high beside those lesser rivals, the latter of which is miles quicker than the GT in the real world, and makes better road cars.